Whittun/foundation-frontend/README.md

 # Foundation

-The main idea behind Foundation is to help people see their life path and support them in moving toward their goals.
+The main idea behind Foundation is to help people see their life path and support them in moving toward their objectives.

 <img width="1672" height="941" alt="53d452f0-6a0f-48fc-95d4-3317a4be92d8" src="https://github.com/user-attachments/assets/768a9dd4-f7b0-47eb-9a8a-8f7c88a42d1a" />